cse80/cse80.github.io/_syllabus/su17/week01.md

   - History of terminals
   - What is the command line?
   - Basic shell
+lectureSummary: |
-lectureSummary: Our course format, accessing the server, and basic moving around
+  We covered the course format, accessing the server, and basic moving around the terminal.

+  You should watch [this video](https://www.youtube.com/watch?v=qv5b1Xowxdk) of an Altair 8800 with a teletype terminal, as well as [this one](https://www.youtube.com/watch?v=wALFrUd6Ttw) with a high speed tape reader and video terminal.
 commands:
   - pwd
   - ls